malramsay64/personal_site/content/post/scraping_data_from_facebook.md

 document.find(text='Total Likes').parent.previous
 ```

-Here we are searching for text matching 'Total Likes',
+Here we search for text matching 'Total Likes',
-which returns a reference to that value.
+which returns a reference to that location in the document.
-The value we want to extract is the content of the previous div element,
+The number of likes is the content of the previous div element,
-by taking the parent element then previous element we extract the value of interest.
+by taking the parent element to select the surrounding div,
+then the previous element we extract the value of the previous div element.

-This returned value is not in the appropriate format for a straight conversion to an int,
+With the total number of likes as string,
+we need to reformat it to convert to an integer.
-having a comma as the thousands separator and for large numbers using the SI prefixes `k`, `M`, etc...
+This involves removing the comma as the thousands separator and
+the SI prefixes `k`, `M`, etc. when the likes are in the hundreds of thousands or more.
-The quick and dirty method of dealing with the comma is using `str.replace(',', '')`,
+The quick and dirty method of removing the comma is using `str.replace(',', '')`,
-though a real project should use the locale module as described on [stackoverflow][locale commas].
+though a real project should use the `locale` module as described on [stackoverflow][locale commas].
 A simple fix for the prefixes is installing the [humanfriendly][] package,
-which has a function `humanfriendly.parse_size()` which will handle with the prefixes.
+and using the `humanfriendly.parse_size()` function which will handle the prefixes.
 This results in the code for getting likes from a list of pages looking like that below.

 ```python